 Activity Evidence that supports this approach Challenge number(s) addressed Targeted work with parents of disadvantaged children to support their children with learning and access to a wide range of additional activities.
 Parental engagement helps to support individual children with their learning supporting the closing of gaps academically and helping to raise the aspirations of their children.
-4 Further targeted support offered to individual children and small groups to improve SEMH and well being.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life eg improved academic performance, attitudes, behaviour and relationships with peers.
-5
+4 Further targeted support offered to There is extensive evidence associating childhood social and emotional skills 5 individual children and with improved outcomes at school and small groups to improve in later life eg improved academic SEMH and well being. performance, attitudes, behaviour and relationships with peers.